Knowledge Base

 Kerberos tickets can be generated on: i) client side or on ii) server host i) Kerberos ticket-based authentication with tickets generated on client side is supported for both the NX and the SSH protocols.
 NoMachine client uses MIT Kerberos libraries by default to read Kerberos tickets.
 On Windows systems, Microsoft SSPI libraries are also supported. ii) In this case, PAM is configured to obtain a ticket for password-based authentication.
 Kerberos tickets generated on server side are supported on Windows only for connections by NX protocol.
 They are not supported when connecting by SSH protocol. iii) Kerberos ticket on Windows AD client is generated for user on system login, including smartcard authentication login.

-Two-factor authentication can only be achieved through combinig of Linux PAM modules, either for SSH or NX protocol.
-It's possible to use modules with different authentication types, such as: password, PIN, time based one-time passcode, security-key etc.
+MFA can be achieved through combining Linux PAM modules, either for SSH or NX protocol.
+It's possible to use modules with different authentication types, such as: password, PIN, time based one-time passcode, security-key etc. NoMachine also provides its own built-in 2FA to protect NoMachine Network account logins and access to machines (over IP and over Machine Id) with push notifications handled by the NoMachine Network backend.

 Access to remote desktops (desktop sharing) and authorizations By default, the desktop owner must always authorize the connection: clicking 'Accept' means that the incoming user will have full control on the computer (mouse, keyboard, complete access to file system and settings etc ...).
 Accepting the connection in 'View only' mode will prevent the incoming user from interacting with the computer or desktop.
 For unattended access it's possible to disable the request for authorization.